She Loves Biscotti

 Cannoli dip in a serving dish surrounded by pizzelle.

-Recipe origins
+Recipe inspiration

-I love this traditional Italian pastry.
+I love traditional Italian pastries.

 Such a great way to end a meal!

-THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.
+THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 Ciao for now,